 In big data integration projects, it is impracticable to obtain explicit informed consent in the traditional sense.
 Therefore, findings from this study will have important implications for how privacy is achieved in research that involves record linkage (RL).

-This research study will involve two main groups of participants:
+This research study will involve the following group of participants:

 Participants must be 18 years of age or older and speak English.